gargsaar/iStandpoint/_posts/2024-11-17-AI-Powered-Evolution-The-Future-of-Human-Potential.markdown

 ---
 date: 2024-11-17T00:00:00.000Z
 layout: post
-title: AI Powered Evolution: The Future of Human Potential
+title: "AI Powered Evolution: The Future of Human Potential"
 subtitle: "Machines will replace humans, but the change will be for good"
 description: "My take on how to stay relevant in the age of AI"
 image: /assets/images/post_images/automation.jpg